 “About 3 million Americans suffer from celiac disease and can’t have any gluten,” says Carol Fenster, PhD, author of eight cookbooks on gluten-free cuisine.
 People with celiac disease can experience digestive distress, joint pain, inflammation or skin problems when they eat gluten.
 Some experts believe that an additional 35 to 50 percent of the U.S. population is gluten-sensitive.

-In their book, Dangerous Grains: Why Gluten Cereal Grains May Be Hazardous to Your Health (Avery, 2002), authors James Braly, MD, and Ron Hoggan, MA, experts in celiac disease and food allergies, make the case for cutting back on grains and eating more like our hunter-gatherer ancestors who thrived on fish, meat, fruits and vegetables for more than a million years before farming and grain cultivation were introduced.
+In their book, Dangerous Grains: Why Gluten Cereal Grains May Be Hazardous to Your Health, authors James Braly, MD, and Ron Hoggan, MA, experts in celiac disease and food allergies, make the case for cutting back on grains and eating more like our hunter-gatherer ancestors who thrived on fish, meat, fruits and vegetables for more than a million years before farming and grain cultivation were introduced.

 Fenster recommends that anyone cutting back on gluten try to eat a wide variety of legumes, vegetables and non-gluten whole grains, rather than fill up on starchy, high-glycemic foods such as white rice and potatoes, or gluten-free flours made mostly of nutrient-poor refined starches.